Chapter 7 : Seven

 “Thank you,” he said earnestly.
 “It means a lot.”

 Victoire smiled at him, wondering exactly how much it did mean.
-Like she’d said, she’d never been the power-hungry type.
-Then again, maybe that was what made her a good Auror – she didn’t think of winning herself any fancy titles or accolades.
+She’d never been the power-hungry type.
+Maybe that was what made her a good Auror – she didn’t think of winning herself any fancy titles or accolades.
 She just decided what she wanted to stand for and fought for it wholeheartedly.

 “And now,” said Lance, getting to his feet, “I should really be getting over to the Ministry.
 You enjoy your day off – hopefully we’ll get the go-ahead for this search, and I’ll see you tomorrow.”